davidnaviaweb/coffee-break/README.md

 - The database configuration: type, host, name, user and password.
 - In the **MAIL** section, change `MAIL_HOST` to `localhost` (check [Mail](https://github.com/davidnaviaweb/coffee-break#mail) section below)

-Then, to end the installation of the project, the necessary commands have to be executed to populate the database with test data and compile the necessary assets:
+Then, to follow up the installation of the project, the necessary commands have to be executed to populate the database with test data and compile the necessary assets:

 `php artisan migrate --seed`

 `npm install`

-`npm run dev`
+`php artisan storage:link`

 Finally, if you have not set up a local Virtual Host, you can run the application with the command:

 `php artisan serve`

+Also, for live updating of the changes, start the Vite server with:

+`npm run dev`

 ## Contributing